All Episodes

 But there's no criticism of this economy.

-There's no criticism, there's no acknowledgement that it's bad.
+There's no acknowledgement that it's bad.

 Obama's still out there blaming ATMs for job losses.

-He really is blaming ATMs, symbolic modernization, technological modernization as one of the reasons for significant job loss.
+He really is blaming ATMs, symbolic modernization, technological modernization, as one of the reasons for significant job loss.

 Look at Flint, Michigan.